KabbAmine/zeavim.vim/README.md

   let g:zv_get_docset_by = ['ext', 'file', 'ft']
   ```

+  to guess docset is by pattern matching, the item & its order is a matter.

 ----------

 * `g:zv_docsets_dir` - Directory where are stored zeal's docsets for command completion purpose.